clareaulab/clareau-lab-website-old/_members/jacob-gutierrez.md

 on the analyses of single-cell multi-omics and spatial datasets.
 Jacob completed his Bachelors degree from Lewis and Clark College in Biochemistry and Molecular Biology then a masters degree in Bioinformatics from Oregon Health and Science University.
-Jacob is the resident expert baker and may make you delicious treats  :cookie:  if you ask him nicely.
+Jacob is the resident expert baker and may make you delicious treats &nbsp; :cookie: &nbsp; if you ask him nicely.